sandialabs/seat-qgis-plugin/docs/src/tutorials/pmec/pmec.rst

 **Accessing Demonstration Files**

 To access the demonstration files relevant to this analysis, please refer to the section :ref:`tutorial-files-access`.
-This demonstration utilizes the :file:`DEMO unstructured` and :file:`style_files` folders as detailed in :ref:`DEMO_files`.
-A comprehensive list of files contained in the unstructured folder is available in :ref:`pmec_files`.
+This demonstration utilizes the :file:`DEMO paracousti`, :file:`DEMO structured,` and :file:`style_files` folders as detailed in :ref:`DEMO_files`.
+A comprehensive list of files contained in the paracousti and structured folders is available in :ref:`pmec_files`.